 2018-09-19 Jennifer: This post is deceptively simple yet effective - the perfect balance between usability and appearance.
 It also loads much faster than any other blog I visit!

 Ronel: Thanks for your comment Jennifer.
-Our blog us custom-developed in html/css for the fastest possible loading speeds.
+Our blog us custom-developed without using any platform software (e.g. no Wordpress, Wix etc) in html/css for the fastest possible loading speeds.

 We love to hear your thoughts!
 Please comment below; once vetted, we'll post your comment here (usually within a day at most).